The Twentieth Century Society

 Bradford Odeon – William Illingworth (1930)

 Bradford came within a whisker of losing its 92-year-old Odeon building.
 The city centre landmark was earmarked for demolition for several years to make way for a largely unwanted office scheme.
 Fortunately, as the economic downturn bit, the replacement scheme became financially unviable and was eventually scrapped in late 2012.
 The ex-cinema eventually transferred to the council for just £1 and after a protracted period of uncertainty, the NEC group took over the site and a conversion to a new 3,800 seat live music and entertainment venue known as ‘Bradford Live’ is now underway.
-Backed by a £4m DCMS (Department for Culture, Media and Sport) grant through the Northern Cultural Regeneration Fund (NCRF), its scheduled to open later in 2022.
+Backed by a £4m DCMS (Department for Culture, Media and Sport) grant through the Northern Cultural Regeneration Fund (NCRF), its scheduled to open in 2024.

 Sunwin House – WA Johnson / CWS(1935-36)